 - 3.1 During 2016 and 2017 officers spoke to approximately 800 people as part of the initial scoping of the project.
 This engagement focused on what was and what was not working within current services and what people thought "good" looked like for them in terms of future provision. - 3.2 In summary, customers fed back that they would like to do more and be as independent as possible, do "everyday activities" and be supported to achieve this in the way that is right for them.
-This included doing more in their local community and supporting them to live the life they want. - 3.3 Common themes across this engagement activity showed that people wanted a service that: - Allows easy and quick access to help and support - Is local and easy to find (part of the community) - Is flexible and responds to what customers and families/carers need - Provides services to the community not just one customer group (mixed use of buildings) - Can support the prevention and independence agenda some of whom may only require a short-term service - Integrates and works with the wider community and helps people to access what is available where people live - Keeps specialist environments where needed - Makes the best use of the resources we have - Gets appropriate information and advice quickly and easily to customers and their families carers - 3.4 All of the outputs from this initial engagement directly informed the service principles on which the proposals were shaped.
+This included doing more in their local community and supporting them to live the life they want.

+- 3.3 Common themes across this engagement activity showed that people wanted a service that: - Allows easy and quick access to help and support - Is local and easy to find (part of the community) - Is flexible and responds to what customers and families/carers need - Provides services to the community not just one customer group (mixed use of buildings) - Can support the prevention and independence agenda some of whom may only require a short-term service - Integrates and works with the wider community and helps people to access what is available where people live - Keeps specialist environments where needed - Makes the best use of the resources we have - Gets appropriate information and advice quickly and easily to customers and their families carers - 3.4 All of the outputs from this initial engagement directly informed the service principles on which the proposals were shaped.
 These proposals formed the basis of the engagement during April and May 2018.
 The 'Choices for the Future' engagement results (Appendix A) gives full detail of the scope of engagement which has been undertaken for this project and full subsequent results from that engagement. - 3.5 More than 450 people have completed the survey with 92% of those who took part supporting the principles of the service proposals.
 154 (34%) identified themselves as a user of a service.
-46% of respondents agreed with the detailed proposals themselves, whilst 37% disagreed, and the remaining 17% were unsure.

-- 3.6 It is important to note that over a quarter of the total responses (26%) were in relation to Glen Vue day centre and the majority of these respondents identified as either a member of the public or a representative of a voluntary, health or independent organisation.
+46% of respondents agreed with the detailed proposals themselves, whilst 37% disagreed, and the remaining 17% were unsure. - 3.6 It is important to note that over a quarter of the total responses (26%) were in relation to Glen Vue day centre and the majority of these respondents identified as either a member of the public or a representative of a voluntary, health or independent organisation.
 These responses focused on the concern of losing the functionality of the building in relation to the various community groups currently using the space.
-This would not be the case and the Council fully recognises the need to work very closely with Mid Sussex District Council which owns the building and all groups currently sharing the space at Glen Vue to identify the best option going forward so these groups may continue to provide their valuable services. - 3.7 In addition to the survey, 190 people attended 14 sessions to hear what families and carers thought.
-A further 210 people who currently use the services, also attended 20 sessions to give their views. - 3.8 The main themes in the feedback were that people wanted a flexible, responsive service; a recognition of individual needs; and the importance of allowing enough time to plan any changes with the people who use the services so that any impact they may experience would be managed effectively. - 3.9 Prior to the final analysis the proposals were considered at the Health & Adult Social Care Select Committee on 22 June 2018. - 3.10 Following consideration by the Committee, the following recommendations were agreed: - I. Asks the Chairman to write to the Cabinet Member for Adults and Health informing her that the Committee recognises that closing facilities will always be an unpopular choice, but can be managed by maintaining and valuing existing relationships with service users, carers and staff.
-The Committee asks for an assurance that necessary services will continue to be provided for those residents that require them and that any impact regarding transport is mitigated appropriately.
-The Committee also asks for assurance that when mixing user groups, detailed planning to cater for different needs, the provision of any specialist equipment and access to suitable available space, with appropriately trained staff will be provided and that the necessary management of sharing space and transport is undertaken - II.
-Asks that locality information, as requested during the debate, is provided - III.
-Asks for updates at the end of each year of the five year programme to ensure that the Committee's comments to the Cabinet Member are being addressed and in light of this, decide whether any further formal scrutiny is required - 3.11 The response from the Cabinet Member for Adults and Health can be found as Appendix C.
+The Council fully recognises the need to work very closely with Mid Sussex District Council which owns the building and all groups currently sharing the space at Glen Vue so they may continue to provide their valuable service in their local communities. - 3.7 In addition to the survey, 190 people attended 14 sessions to hear what families and carers thought.
+A further 210 people who currently use the services, also attended 20 sessions to give their views. - 3.8 The main themes in the feedback were that people wanted a flexible, responsive service; a recognition of individual needs; and the importance of allowing enough time to plan any changes with the people who use the services so that any impact they may experience would be managed effectively.

-3.12 Appendix A gives a full account of the response and mitigation to the concerns raised during the engagement process.
+- 3.9 Prior to the final analysis the proposals were considered at the Health & Adult Social Care Select Committee on 22 June 2018 and on 27th September 2018. - 3.10 Appendix A gives a full account of the response and mitigation to the concerns raised during the engagement process.
 This can be summarised as follows: